approximately-equal/kingmaker-thesis/contents/matter/results.typ

   Proportion of wins (or ties) for candidate $A$ across methods (Random dictator, Borda, Plurality, and IRV) and strategies (Identity, Burial, Compromise, Pushover), for given cohesion parameters for Democrats (x-axis) and Republicans (y-axis).
 ])[
   #image("../../assets/across_method_A.svg")
-] <across-method-A>
+] <fig:across-method-A>

 #figure(caption: [
   Proportion of wins (or ties) for candidate $B$ across methods (Random dictator, Borda, Plurality, and IRV) and strategies (Identity, Burial, Compromise, Pushover), for given cohesion parameters for Democrats (x-axis) and Republicans (y-axis).
 ])[
   #image("../../assets/across_method_B.svg")
-] <across-method-B>
+] <fig:across-method-B>

 #figure(caption: [
   Proportion of wins (or ties) for candidate $C$ across methods (Random dictator, Borda, Plurality, and IRV) and strategies (Identity, Burial, Compromise, Pushover), for given cohesion parameters for Democrats (x-axis) and Republicans (y-axis).
 ])[
   #image("../../assets/across_method_C.svg")
-] <across-method-C>
+] <fig:across-method-C>

 // #figure(caption: [
 //   Proportion of wins (or ties) for candidate $D$ across methods (Random dictator, Borda, Plurality, and IRV) and strategies (Identity, Burial, Compromise, Pushover), for given cohesion parameters for Democrats (x-axis) and Republicans (y-axis).
 // ])[
 //   #image("../../assets/across_method_D.svg")
-// ] <across-method-D>
+// ] <fig:across-method-D>

-Let's take a closer look at the results of @across-method-A. Turn first to Random Dictator which serves as a baseline.
+Let's take a closer look at the results of @fig:across-method-A. Turn first to Random Dictator which serves as a baseline.
 As expected, it's nearly regardless of strategy, since there is only a 10% chance of actually selecting a strategic ballot in the first place.
 We can see a slight gradient as the cohesion of bloc $A$ increases, which is due to the increased likelihood that a random ballot will be closer to the central ballot, thus having $A$ first.

 With Borda, $A$ never wins.
 With Borda count, candidate $C$'s strong position with nearly every voter ensures a victory 100% of the time, regardless of the cohesion of either bloc.